 - Other invitees or guests as and when subject requires

-The group was heavily involved in the original design and the subsequent refresh of the Local Offer when it was integrated with the AfCinfo site in 2017.
+The group, working as a conduit to an even wider group of contibutors, was instrumental in the original design and the subsequent refresh of the Local Offer when it was integrated with the AfCinfo site in 2017.
 They identified gaps and worked with the Local Offer Website Manager to create or suggest new content.
 Achieving for Children are grateful to those original members who were key to the successful implemention of this part of the reforms.
+However, with the website design and function more settled, the format of the LODG did not, in our opinion, serve a broad enough purpose or have wide enough representation.

 Managing the Local Offer now